lazywithclass/hermes/README.md

 ## Hermes

+Hermes is a speed reading app with a look at practical usage.

-Pair programmed at RC by Carl J. Factora & Alberto Zaccagni
+Pair programmed at [RC](https://recurse.com) SP1 2017 by Carl J. Factora & Alberto Zaccagni

+### The idea

+Being able to speed read technical books.

+The challenge is that sometimes while reading you encounter code snippets, or chemical formulas, or math expressions, it would be great if those could appear on screen, nicely formatted, so you don't exit your speed reading flow.

+We will provide a GIF soon!

+### Features

+This is still under heavy development, we will provide a set of features and how to use them in a short while!

 ### TODOS